shivasankarka/Tenka/README.md

    python setup_tenka.py
    ```

-## Uninstallation
+### Uninstallation

 To remove Tenka from your system, follow these steps:

-1. Remove the Tenka directories:
+1. Delete the Tenka directories:
    ```
    rm -rf ~/.tenka
    ```

-2. Open your `.zshrc` file with your favorite editor:
+2. Open your `.zshrc` file using your preferred text editor:
    ```
    nano ~/.zshrc
    ```

-3. Locate and delete the following lines:
+3. Find and remove the following lines:
    ```
    # Tenka Package Manager
    tenka () {